 Prerequisites into Limited-Enrollment Courses

-- Once a student has Medical Assistant Technology (MAS) added to their official transcript as a program of study, he/she is recognized as a MAS student as of that date.
+- Once a student has Medical Assistant or Medical Assistant Technology (MAS) added to his/her official transcript as a program of study, he/she is recognized as a MAS student as of that date.

-- Students who have completed the following requirements for cohort eligibility will be added to the limited-enrollment course eligibility list in the chronological order in which all of the following requirements have been satisfied.
+- Students who have completed the following requirements for cohort eligibility will be added to the limited enrollment course eligibility waiting list in the chronological order in which all of the following requirements have been satisfied.

-- Declaration of MAS as their program of study
+- Declaration of MAS as his/her program of study.

-- Grade point average of 2.0 or better
+- Grade point average of cumulative 2.0 or better.

 - Students who have indicated MAS on their record and have not completed the requirements for cohort eligibility will continue to be monitored for eligibility.
 If no progress is made toward completion of the cohort eligibility requirements within one (1) year of becoming a MAS student, the student will be removed from the MAS program of study.

-Once removed, if the student is interested in the MAS program in the future, student must start over with seeing an academic advisor to begin the process again.
+- Once removed, if the student is interested in the MAS program in the future, the student must start over with seeing an academic advisor to begin the process again.

 *The TEAS test is not currently a requirement for entrance into the Medical Assisting program.